Zere0/zere0.github.io/_posts/2025-10-06-university-web-audit.md

 ```

-Because the injection occurs in the enrollment number, it injects an "OR" operator whose effective contents become `'' AND a.nationalId=` due to SQL’s quote-doubling escape, allowing arbitrary SQL to be injected in the national ID position without using quotes in that field.
+Because the injection occurs in the enrollment number, it injects an "OR" operator whose effective content becomes `'' AND a.nationalId=` due to SQL's quote-doubling escape, allowing arbitrary SQL to be injected in the national ID position without using quotes in that field.

-From here, UNION-based extraction recovered data for any student or even administrator account.
+From here, **UNION-based extraction** recovered data for **any student or even administrator account**.

 For example, the following national ID and enrollment number values returned complete student records: